BJP calls for ‘urgent’ meeting of J&K core group amidst Article 35A speculations

 Sources tell OneIndia that while no agenda has been set, there is a likelihood that the meeting may discuss both the assembly polls and the issue relating to Article 35A.

-Amidst apprehensions after additional troops were to Jammu and Kashmir, top sources say that the decision was taken in view of inputs suggesting major terror strikes.
+Amidst apprehensions after additional troops were to J&K, top sources say that the decision was taken in view of inputs suggesting major terror strikes.

 During a meeting of the National Security Advisor, Ajit Doval with security forces, he was informed about Pakistan launching major strikes in the Valley.
 A requisition was made for additional troops in view of the same, the source told OneIndia.